dhanushe/HEIC/README.md

 <h1 align=center>HEIC</h1>
 <h3 align=center>High School Engineering and Innovation Conference</h3>
-<h3 align=center style="font-weight: normal;">The High School Innovation Conference is the foremost global forum for the next generation of high school innovators, and thinkers to compete and present their projects.</h3>
+<h3 align=center style="font-weight: normal;">The High School Innovation Conference is the foremost global forum for the next generation of future high school leaders, innovators, and thinkers to compete and present their projects.</h3>

 <p align=center>